 Note: The APYs (Annual Percentage Yield) shown are as of January 03, 2023.
 The APYs for some products may vary by region.

 What is the Average 3-Year CD Rate Right Now?

-At 0.60%, the average 3-year CD rate according to the weekly national deposit index survey conducted by Bankrate is slightly higher.
+At 1.45%, the average 3-year CD rate according to the weekly national deposit index survey conducted by Bankrate is higher.
 Like NextAdvisor, Bankrate is owned by Red Ventures.

 Should I Choose a 3-Year CD?

-Three- and five-year CDs may seem appealing because you can guarantee a higher interest rate that what variable options like high-yield savings accounts offer right now, but the downside doesn’t make it worthwhile as rates rise, says Szarszewski
+Three- and five-year CDs may seem appealing because you can guarantee a higher interest rate if rates fall in the next year, but the downside doesn’t make it worthwhile as rates rise, says Szarszewski.

 Consider a CD ladder strategy instead of opening a single long-term CD while rates rise.
 For example, you could open multiple 1-year CDs over several months that all mature annually.
 If rates rise during that time, you’ll be able to take advantage as you build your ladder.
 Depending on where rates are at the end of each term, you’ll have the opportunity to choose the best option for rolling over your earnings as the CDs mature.

 3-Year CDs Compared to 1-Year and 5-Year CDs

 Compared to other short-term savings options, three-year CDs offer better rates than high-yield savings accounts and money market accounts today.
 But shorter term CDs and high-yield savings account rates are rapidly rising.
 Right now, many of the best 3-year CD rates are around 3.80% APY or higher.
 If you’re considering a CD, here’s how 1-year and 5-year options compare:

 The best 1-year CD rates are around 4.23% APY, and require only a short time commitment.
 Plus, they offer more flexibility compared to locking in a 3-year or 5-year CD APY as rates continue to rise.